bhklab/PharmacoDB/README.md

-This is the pharmacodb backend API, implemented with GO.
+This is the pharmacodb backend API, implemented in GO.